alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Compute `Result<User, Error>` internally, then `Match` at the boundary (`HandleDeactivateRequest`) to produce the caller-facing output.
 In a real HTTP endpoint, you’d typically return `IActionResult`/`IResult` (not a `string`) and map `Error` to `ProblemDetails`/status codes.

-This example mutates `user.IsActive` to keep focus on the mechanics; prefer immutability where practical in domain code.[^immutability]

 ### Why is `_repo.Save(user)` inside `Match`?

 `Save` is `I/O`.
 It can fail with domain-relevant outcomes (e.g., uniqueness conflicts) and unexpected infrastructure exceptions (timeouts, outages).
 If you want conflicts to be “expected failures,” catch and translate the specific exception into a `Result` error; otherwise let truly unexpected exceptions bubble to boundary handlers.